NicoHood/Hoodloader/Readme.md

 Arduino Hoodloader BETA
 ==================

-**There might be some problems with uploading on some computers or other errors.
-Try v1.5 instead!***

 This is the source page of the Hoodloader.
 The Hoodloader is a fully compatible replacement of the normal 16u2 usbserial Bootloader.
 It can still work the same but has more functions.

 **Functions:**
 * Program the Arduino Uno/Mega like you are used to
 * Serial interface is still usable!
-* Use your Arduino as HID device
+* Use your Arduino as (HID device)[https://github.com/NicoHood/HID]
 * Use the 16u2 as ISP to reprogram your 328 and others
-* One Firmware for Uno/Mega
+* One Firmware for Uno and Mega

 **Tested Devices/OS:**
 * Arduino Uno R3
 * Arduino Mega R3
 * Windows XP/7/8
-* Linux: Ubuntu
+* Linux: Ubuntu, TODO: Raspberry
 * Android
-* TODO: Raspberry

 **Limitations:**
 * HID only works at baud 115200 (Software and speed limitation, see "how it works below")